Home | Community Forum | Blog

 • Zero Trust Architecture (ZTA): ZTA operates on the principle that nothing should be trusted by default, continually verifying every stage of digital interactions both inside and outside an organization’s network.
 This approach ensures that access to AI data and systems is granted based on stringent verification processes.

 • Data-Centric Security (DCS): DCS focuses on protecting data itself, rather than just the systems that store or process it.
 This includes encryption, robust access controls, and continuous monitoring of data usage.
-A Data-Centric Security approach ensures that the data underpinning AI systems is protected at every stage of its lifecycle.
+A Data-Centric Security (DCS) approach ensures that the data underpinning AI systems is protected at every stage of its lifecycle.

 Implementing these principles together allows organizations to address the four critical pillars of safeguarding AI below: